elliohow/fMRI_ROI_Analysis_Tool/README.md

 ### paramValues.csv:
 * A `paramValues.csv` file containing the MRI parameter values of each scan should be in the base folder.
 To create this file, select the 'Setup parameters' option in the GUI.
-Alternatively, when running `fRAT.py`, the "make_table_only" variable in config.toml can be set to "True", or pass the --make_table flag when running `fRAT.py`, e.g.
+Alternatively, when running without the GUI, pass the --make_table flag when running `fRAT.py`, e.g. `fRAT.py --make_table`.

-  `fRAT.py --make_table`.
+  If "make_folder_structure" is true in `fRAT_config.toml`, then when one of these options to create `paramValues.csv` is used, the folder structure required by fRAT will also be created.
 * To change which keywords to extract from file names when creating this table, edit the two critical parameters options in the Parsing menu of the GUI.
 Alternatively edit the "parameter_dict1" and "parameter_dict2" options in `config.toml`.
-Each critical parameter/parameter_dict list entry represents the name of the parameter and how it would be represented in file name (if at all).
-Critical parameters are also used for labelling plots.
+Each critical parameter/parameter_dict list entry represents the name of the parameter and how it would be represented in file name Even if not present in the file name, these options must still be filled in as they are used elsewhere such as for labelling plots.
 * If the file names do not contain information about which parameters were used (such as the file name `P1_MB3_S2_matchBW.nii` showing that multiband 3 and SENSE 2 were used), edit paramValues.csv so it contains the correct information.
-* As an alternative to using paramValues.csv, the critical parameter selection method can be changed to 'manual' where the user will be prompted at runtime to enter the correct values, or 'name' if the user is certain the parameters can be successfully parsed from the file names.

-### If aligning to anatomical (recommended):
+### anat folder:
 * A single skull stripped anatomical volume should be placed in a folder called "anat" with the suffix "_brain".
 * If you are using the BBR cost function for functional to anatomical registration -- which also requires a FAST segmentation to have been ran (see below) -- then a second, whole head, non-brain extracted volume should also be placed in the "anat" folder.
+This second file should not contain the word "brain" in the file name.

 ### If aligning to FSL FAST segmentation (recommended):
 * FSL's FAST segmentation can be used to only include grey matter voxels in the analysis, FAST segmentations should be